tandao0909/hands-on-with-DS/Chapter 10/note.md

 - Moreover, in this example, we don't need a `Flatten` layer, and instead we use a `Normalization` layer as the first layer: it does the same thing as Scikit-learn's `StandardScaler`, but it must be fitted ot the training data using its `adapt()` method before you call the `fit()` method.
 - The `Normalization` layer learns the feature means and standard deviations from the training data when you call its `adapt()` method.
 - Yet when you display the model's summary, these statistics are listed as non-trainable.
 This is because these these parameters are not affected by gradient descent.

+## Building Complex Models Using the Functional API

+- As you can see, the sequential API is quite clean and straightforward.
+However, although `Sequential` models are very common, it's sometimes useful to build neural networks with more complex topologies, or with multiple inputs or outputs.
+That's why Keras offers the functional API.
+- One example of nonsequential neural networks is a *Wide & Deep* neural network.
+This neural network architecture was introduced in a 2016 paper by [Heng-Tze Cheng et al](https://arxiv.org/abs/1606.07792).
+- This architecture connect all or part of the inputs directly to the output layer.
+This makes it possible for the neural network to learn both the deep patterns (using the deep path) and the simple rules (through the short path).
+- This is in contrast to MLP, as a regular MLP forces all the data to flow through a full stacks of layers; thus, simple patterns in the dataset may end up being distorted by this sequence of transformations.
+- We build a simple neural network with this architecture in the learning notebook.
+Here I go through this code for more detail:
+    - First, we create five layers: a `Normalization` layer to standardize the inputs, two `Dense` layers with 30 neurons each, using the ReLU activation function, a `Concatenate` layer, and one more `Dense` layer with a single neuron for the output layer, without any activation function.
+    - Next, we create an `Input` object (the name `input_` is used to avoid overshadowing the built-in `input()` function in Python).
+This is a specification of the kind of input the model will get, including its `shape` and optionally its `dtype`, which defaults to 32-bit floats.
+A model may actually have multiple inputs, as you will see shortly.
+    - Then we use the `Normalization` layer just like a function, passing it the `Input` object.
+This is why this is called the functional API.
+Note that we are just telling Keras how it should connect the layers together; no actual data is being processed yet, as the `Input` object is just a data specification.
+In other words, it is a symbolic input.
+The output of this call is also symbolic: `normalized` does not store any actual data, it just need to construct the model.
+    - In the same way, we then pass `normalized` to the `hidden_layer1`, which outputs `hidden1`, and we pass `hidden1` to `hidden_layer2`, which outputs `hidden2`.
+    - So far, we have connected the layers sequentially, but then we use the `concat_layer` to concatenate the normalized input and the second hidden layer's output.
+Again, no actual data is concatenated yet: it's all symbolic, to build the model.
+    - Then we pass `concat` to the `output_layer`, which gave us the final output.
+    - Lastly, we create a `Keras Model`, specifying which inputs and outputs to use.
+    - Note that, all we did above is all symbolic.
+In other words, this is just a blueprint of how the pipeline would be structured.
+It does not process any actual data yet.
+- After creating this Keras model, everything else is the same as earlier: You compile the model, adapt the `Normalization` layer, fit the model, evaluate it and use it to make predictions.
+- But what if you want to send a subset of features through the wide path and a different subset (possibly overlapping) through the deep path?
+The code in the learning notebook shows how we can do this in Keras.
+- There are a few things to note in this example, compared to the previous one:
+    - Each `Dense` layer is created and called on the same line.
+This is a common practice, as it makes the code more concise without losing clarity.
+However, we can't do this with the `Normalization` layer since we need a reference to the layer to be able to call its `adapt()` method before fitting the model.
+    - We used `tf.keras.layers.concatenate()`, which creates a `Concatenate` layer and calls it with the given inputs.
+    - We specified `inputs=[input_wide, input_deep]` when creating the model, since there are two inputs.
+- Now we can compile the model as usual, but when we call the `fit()` method, instead of passing a single input matrix `X_train`, we must pass a pair of matrices `(X_train_wide, X_train_deep)`, one per input.
+The same for `X_valid` and also for `X_test` and `X_new` when you call `evaluate()` or `predict()`.
+- Instead of passing a tuple `(X_train_wide, X_train_deep)`, you can pass a dictionary `{"input_wide": X_train_wide, "input_deep": X_train_deep}`, if you set `name="input_wide"` and `name="input_deep"` when creating the input layers.
+This is highly recommended when there are many inputs, to clarify the code and avoid getting the order wrong.
+- There are also many use cases in which you may want to have multiple outputs:
+    - The task may demand it.
+For instance, you may want to locate and classify the main object in a picture.
+This is both a regression task and a classification task.
+    - Similarly, you may have multiple independent tasks based on the same data.
+Sure, you can train one neural networks per task, but in many cases, you will get better results on all tasks by training a single neural network with one output neuron per task.
+This is because the neural network can learn features in the data that are useful across tasks.
+For example, you could perform *multitask classification* on pictures of face, using one output to classify the person's facial expression (smiling, surprised, angry, etc.) and another output neuron to identify whether they are wearing glasses or not.
+    - Another use case is as a regularization technique (i.e., a training constraint whose objective is to reduce overfitting and thus improve the model's ability to generalize).
+For example, you may want to add an auxiliary output in a neural network architecture to ensure the underlying part of the network learns something useful on its own, without relying on the rest of the network.
+- Adding an extra output is quite easy: we just connect it to the appropriate layer and add it to the model's list of outputs.
+- Each output will need its own loss function.
+Therefore, when we compile the model, we should pass a list of losses.
+If we pass a single loss, Keras will assume that the same loss must be used for all outputs.
+- By default, Keras will compute all the losses and simply add them up to get the final loss used for training.
+- Since we care much more about the main output than about the auxiliary output (as it is just used for regularization), we want to give the main output's loss a much greater weight.
+Luckily, it is possible to set all the loss weights when compiling the model.
+- Instead of passing a tuple `loss=("mse", "mse")`, you can a dictionary `loss={"output": "mse", "aux_output": "mse"}`, assuming you created the output layers with `name="output"` and `name="aux_output"`.
+Just like for the inputs, this clarifies the code and avoid errors when there are several outputs.
+You can also pass a dictionary for `loss_weights`.
+- Now when we train the model, we need to provide the labels for each output.
+In this example, the main output and the auxiliary output should try to predict the same thing, so they should use the same labels.
+- So instead of passing `y_train`, we need to pass `(y_train, y_train)` or a dictionary `{"output": y-train, "aux_output": y_train}` if the outputs were named `"output"` and `"aux_output"`.
+The same goes for `y_valid` and `y_test`.
+- When we evaluate the model, Keras returns the weighted sum of the losses, as well as all individual losses and metrics.
+- If we set `return_dict=True`, then `evaluate()` will return a dictionary instead of a big tuple.
+- Similarly, the `predict()` method will return predictions for each outputs.
+- The `predict()` method returns a tuple, and it does not have a `return_dict` argument to get a dictionary instead.
+You can create one yourself using `model.output_names`.